Lynch4360/Valhalla-Ink-MS1/README.md

 My wireframes can be found below.
 The Website is setup so that it can be viewed on as many devices as possible.
 This was at the forefront of my design process.

 ### Wireframes
 The basic structure of Valhalla Ink was sketched out on paper and from there i made a wireframe for the home page and gallery, after some design issues I then made new wireframes which then came into fruition for the live website that is linked above.
 Plans changed during the initial stages.
 I have included the old and the redesigned Wireframes Below.
+(There are no mobile Wireframes included because the tablet wireframe is similar just larger in width.)

 #### Old Wireframes